Chenbo Wang (he/him/ta)

 Civil and Environmental Engineering, University of California Berkeley

-Coursework: structural analysis, design of steel structures, design of reinforced concrete structures
+Coursework: structural analysis, design of steel structures, design of reinforced concrete structures, intro to solid mechanics

 15 Dec 2022: Our paper "Design and assessment of pro-poor financial soft policies for expanding cities" (C. Wang, G. Cremen, R. Gentile, and C. Galasso) is published on International Journal of Disaster Risk Reduction.